-Electropolishing is an electrochemical process that removes material from a metallic part, typically stainless steel or similar alloys.
-The part is immersed in a temperature controlled bath of electrolyte (typically mixtures of sulfuric acid and phosphoric acid) and the part serves as the anode as it is connected to the positive terminal of a DC power rectifier DC and the negative terminal of the rectifier is attached to the cathode which is typically made from titanium or other alloys which do not dissolve during the electropolishing process.
+Electropolishing is an electrochemical finishing process that removes a thin layer of material from a metal part, typically stainless steel or similar alloys.
+The part is immersed in a temperature controlled bath of electrolyte (typically mixtures of sulfuric acid and phosphoric acid) and the part serves as the anode as it is connected to the positive terminal of a DC power rectifier, and the negative terminal of the rectifier is attached to the cathode which is typically made from titanium or other alloys which do not dissolve during the electropolishing process.

 As the rectifier applies current, it passes from the anode to the cathode by way of conduction through the part.
 Throughout this process, the part surface area metal is dissolved in the electrolyte.
 This process can be tightly controlled to dissolve extremely small amounts of part surface area resulting in micron level thickness of part surface area.

 Since the electrical conduction occurs evenly over the entire part surface area, the electropolishing process typically removes the most surface area per unit volume which is typically burrs and other scratches.